JWWeatherman/bitcoin_security_threat_model/README.md

 a computer capable of guessing it.

 ***Past Attacks***
-There have been no known attemts to perform this attack.
+There have been no known attempts to perform this attack.

 ***No Impact on Adoption***
 This attack is probably impossible.